-Approximately 90 percent of revenue and 81 percent of costs and expenses are denominated in U.S. dollars.
-Approximately 59 percent of production costs occur in Canada, although only approximately 19 percent of costs are denominated in Canadian dollars.
+Approximately 89 percent of revenue and 80 percent of costs and expenses are denominated in U.S. dollars.
+Approximately 59 percent of production costs occur in Canada, although only approximately 20 percent of costs are denominated in Canadian dollars.
 Consequently, the Company is dependent upon the United States as the primary market and revenues, margins and net income are sensitive to changes in the United States economy and the rate of exchange between the Canadian and U.S. dollars.
-The Company is able to provide a significant natural hedge against foreign exchange fluctuations by largely offsetting U.S. dollar denominated revenue with U.S. dollar denominated expenditures, and largely offsetting Canadian dollar denominated expenditures with Canadian dollar denominated revenue.
+The Company is able to provide a significant natural hedge against foreign exchange fluctuations by largely offsetting Canadian dollar denominated expenditures with Canadian dollar denominated revenue.
 Significant changes in the rate of exchange between the U.S. and Canadian dollars from one period to another can affect revenue and net income recorded in the Company's reporting currency, the U.S. dollar.
 The Company estimates that each time the Canadian dollar strengthens or weakens by one Canadian cent against the U.S. dollar, net income, with respect to transaction differences, will decrease or increase, respectively, by 0.7 of a U.S. cent per share.
 In addition, while the Company's Canadian dollar monetary assets in Canada continue to exceed Canadian dollar monetary liabilities in Canada, a strengthening or weakening in the U.S. dollar will generate a foreign exchange translation loss or gain, respectively.